DSMJR/dsmrepo/README.md

-This repository is just filled with some of my projects.
+This repository is just filled with some of my projects and useful programs.